VonRiddarn/reversi-game-server/DOCS.md

 -   `nodata=true`
     Only returns a status code depending on if the user was found or not.
     This is useful when we do not need to use the full user object, ie when checking username availability.
     The returned API response is always `50 Bytes` which over time can save a lot of bandwidth.
+    _The goal is to make this globally applicable later._

+## Endpoints `/auth/`

+Bring up stuff like DTOs.
+Talk about the `in` keyword in this context being `Frontend -> Backend` and `out` being `Backend -> Frontend`